Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Proof of theorems

 Assume proxies are imperfect, so there are some LEC $O_k$ that contains at least two latent values $\{u_1,u_2\}$.
 Suppose:

 Define a function $l$ supported on $O_k$ by $l(u_1)=1$, $l(u_2)=-1$ and $l(u)=0$ for all $u \notin \{u_1,u_2\}$.
-Then $E[l(U) \mid X=x,Z=z] =1.
+Then $\mathbb{E}[l(U) \mid X=x,Z=z] =1.
 P(u_1 \mid x,z)-1.
 P(u_2 \mid x,z)=0$ for all $(x,z)$.
 Thus, completeness fails.
 However, the aggregated LEC mixture weight is:

 which can be linearly independent from the mixture weights of other LECs.
-Thus, the LEC rank condition holds while completeness fails, and therefore, this condition is weaker than completeness. \end{proof}
+Thus, the LEC rank condition holds while completeness fails.
+Therefore, the cross-domain rank condition is weaker from a LEC-level perspective: it only requires separation across LECs, while completeness requires separation over the full latent space, including within-LEC variation.